Kim Kardashian’s Skims is now worth $4bn

 For a recent collection launched by the brand, British singer-songwriters Raye and PinkPantheress were enlisted to promote it, along with Bronx rapper Ice Spice.

 The Kardashian family are also responsible for a myriad of viral beauty and fashion companies.
-Kim Kardashian also owns a skincare brand named SKKN BY KIM, which sells a nine-product step-by-step routine for “radiant skin”.
+Kim also owns a skincare brand named SKKN BY KIM, which sells a nine-product step-by-step routine for “radiant skin”.

 Kim’s half-sister, Kylie Kenner, is the founder of beauty brand Kylie Cosmetics, which sells makeup and skincare products.
 Meanwhile, Khloe Kardashian is the co-founder of Good American, a self-claimed “fully inclusive fashion brand” and Kendall Jenner owns the alcohol brand 818 Tequila.